How To Make A Refreshing Virgin Mojito Mocktail Recipe At Home

 The Health & Lifestyle Angle

-Hydration: Soda water and lime hydrate better than sugary sodas.
+• Hydration: Soda water and citrus beat sugary soft drinks

-Vitamin C: Lime juice boosts immunity and skin health.
+• Vitamin C: Lime supports immunity and skin health

-Digestive benefits: Mint aids digestion and can help soothe the stomach.
+• Digestive benefits: Mint helps soothe the stomach

 A Bartender’s Anecdote

 I first started serving Virgin Mojitos at summer garden parties in Sydney.
-One memory sticks: it was a blazing 35-degree day, and the kids were running around with their own “Mojitos” in hand — no alcohol, just mint, lime, soda, and sugar.
-Adults loved it too.
-Some added a splash of white rum to theirs, but the core recipe meant everyone was part of the same celebration.
+On one scorching 35-degree day, kids ran around proudly holding their own “Mojitos” — mint, lime, soda, no alcohol.
+Adults loved them too.
+Some added rum, others didn’t, but everyone felt included.

 FAQs